Pete's Walks - Buckland Common, Cholesbury, Chartridge (part 2)

 Looking southeast from the path to Dundridge Manor

-I took a path that went to the right of the farm buildings, then turned left along a hedgerow to reach the drive to the manor.
-I went a few yards right to the end of the drive, then turned left and followed the road a quarter of a mile or so back to my start point at Buckland Common.
+I took a path that went to the right of the farm buildings, then turned left along the far side of a hedgerow to reach the drive to the manor.
+I went a few yards right to the end of the drive, then turned left along a minor road.
+This soon ended at a junction, where I turned right and so returned to Buckland Common.
+I turned left into Bottom Lane to return to my parked car.

 The road into Buckland Common